 Let's get right to it.
-Here are this week’s 3 insights, 2 findings, and 1 action...
+Here are this week’s three insights, two findings, and one action...

 3 INSIGHTS FROM ME

-Learning the breaststroke got me thinking about its parallels to retirement.
-Specifically I thought about how important it is to learn and execute the basics in a coordinated and consistent manner to achieve a desired outcome.
+Learning about the breaststroke got me thinking about its parallels to retirement.
+Specifically, I thought about how important it is to learn and execute the basics in a coordinated and consistent manner to achieve the desired outcome.

 Here are the parallels:

-Whether you’re saving for or spending in retirement, focus on executing the 4 steps of saving resources (pull), allocating resources (breathe), growing resources (kick), and sustained spending of resources (glide).
+Whether you’re saving for or spending in retirement, focus on executing the four steps of saving resources (pull), allocating resources (breathe), growing resources (kick), and sustained spending of resources (glide).

 II.
-A consistent rebalancing strategy removes emotion and reaches investment goal.
+A consistent rebalancing strategy removes emotion and reaches the investment goal.

 Your portfolio’s asset allocation reflects your goals and temperament—the need for return and the ability to withstand the financial markets’ inevitable turbulence.
 Over time, as the returns of higher- and lower-risk assets diverge, a portfolio can take on exposures inconsistent with your risk and return objectives.
 Rebalancing from one asset class to another can put the portfolio back on track.
 Rebalancing isn’t fun and can be complicated, so most investors don’t re-balance because they don’t have a strategy or don’t consistently execute the one they have.
-In my view there is no one rebalancing strategy that’s optimal in all situations.
-Research has shown on average, over the long term, having a rebalancing strategy is better than not having one.
-And picking one that suits your needs, that best reflects what you’re trying to do will help you adopt a disciplined investment philosophy to minimize performance surprises, manage emotion and focus on reaching long-term goals.
+In my view, no one rebalancing strategy is optimal in all situations.
+Research has shown that over the long term, having a rebalancing strategy is better than not having one.
+And picking one that suits your needs that best reflects what you’re trying to do will help you adopt a disciplined investment philosophy to minimize performance surprises, manage emotion and focus on reaching long-term goals.